-The Morgridge Center for Public Service is delighted to welcome Anya Piotrowski to the team as its new Badger Volunteers Coordinator.
+The Morgridge Center for Public Service is ecstatic to welcome Brittany Colón as the center’s first administrative assistant.

 Yudawanti, who graduated in 2019, started working as an advisor with the UW-Madison PEOPLE program this fall.
 Her roots as an advisor stretch back to her time at the Morgridge Center.

 In this special episode of GridgeFridge, we dig into the behind-the-scenes work of the Sifting and Reckoning exhibit – the culmination of a years-long research project examining the history of discrimination and exclusion at UW-Madison.

 An interest in politics and campus engagement familiarized Anna Barry with the name of the Morgridge Center for Public Service.